 It has to be said, that Germany is one of the best places in Europe for bicycle touring.
 A network of well signed cycle tracks criss-crosses the country, with perhaps the most famous being the River Danube cycle path.

-I've been fortunate to have cycled this path twice, once when cycling from England to South Africa, and again when cycling from Greece to England.
 On both occasions, I noticed numerous other cycle routes leading off from there, and always wondered if I would ever have the chance to explore them.
 In the summer of 2017, I finally got the chance!

 Why I cycled the Danube-Lake Constance Route